LiveAsynchronousVisualizedArchitecture/lava/README.md

 #### 1. A program is composed of message passing nodes and data flow nodes.
 This enables many desirable features:
  - A clear picture of the high level structure of a program along with a way to plan the program structure in a precise way.
- - Truely modular pieces that have that clearly defined inputs and output with no side effects.
+ - Truly modular pieces that have that clearly defined inputs and output with no side effects.
  - Detailed information about each node including input and output types, percentage of CPU time etc.

 #### 2. Update Nodes Live